 Province Assemblies and Interim Meetings

 Section 1.
-Province Assemblies shall be held every year in the Winter, and each non-GCC year in the Summer.
-They shall be called: Winter Province Assembly and Summer Province Assembly, respectively.
+Province Assemblies shall be held every year in the Winter, and each non-Grand Council Convention (GCC) year in the Summer.
+They shall be called Winter Province Assembly and Summer Province Assembly, respectively.
 The Province Executive Committee shall determine the date of these meetings.
 The Host Chapter of the next Province Assembly shall be determined, beginning in the Winter of 2016 and inclusive of Summer Province Assemblies, by the designated order as follows: Epsilon Xi, Epsilon Chi, Beta Omicron, Gamma Eta, Zeta Omicron, Delta Mu, Epsilon Pi, and Beta Pi.
 In the event that it is determined between Province Assemblies that a Chapter is unable to host the next Province Assembly, the Executive Committee, in consultation with the Province Chapters, will determine the site of the next meeting at their discretion.
-The proposed budget, meeting agenda, and registration fees of the Assembly must be submitted to the Province Executive Committee for review a minimum of 3 months before the start date of the Assembly.
-The Executive Committee will have 2 weeks to approve or request changes from the Host Chapter.
-Failure of the Executive Committee to act within 2 weeks on the proposed budget, meeting agenda, and registration fee proposals, submitted in accordance with the above requirements, shall constitute automatic approval of these proposals.
-Registration fees and hotel information shall be announced no later than 2 months prior to the start of each Assembly.
-The Host Chapter will submit their completed expense report to the Treasurer within 30 days of the completion of the Assembly for an audit.
+The proposed budget, meeting agenda, and registration fees of the Assembly must be submitted to the Province Executive Committee for review a minimum of three (3) months before the start date of the Assembly.
+The Executive Committee will have two (2) weeks to approve or request changes from the Host Chapter.
+Failure of the Executive Committee to act within two (2) weeks on the proposed budget, meeting agenda, and registration fee proposals, submitted in accordance with the above requirements, shall constitute automatic approval of these proposals.
+Registration fees and hotel information shall be announced no later than two (2) months prior to the start of each Assembly.
+The Host Chapter shall submit their completed expense report to the Treasurer within 30 days of the completion of the Assembly for an audit.